PlayWeird/mobile-robotic-manipulation/README.md

 ## Expected result

-The robot moves to a position, moves the arm twice, then moves to another position, moves the arm twice.
+The robot moves around the boat and tounch target points along the boat.